BrightPatron/Readme-Basics/README.md

 This android application lets you:

-- create a channel/join a channel through meeting id
+- Create a channel/join a channel through meeting id
-- leave the channel
+- Leave the channel
-- mute/unmute audio
+- Mute/unmute audio
-- Enable / disable video
+- Enable/disable video
 - Switch camera views
 - Video Conferencing (Multiple users can join at the single time)
-- end-to-end encryption(using salting) of the user password
+- End-to-end encryption(using salting) of the user password

 ## Visuals and Usage